 While the pagri system does not provide absolute protection against eviction for tenants, the tenant can pursue legal action to reclaim the pagri amount, provided there is sufficient evidence to support their claim.
 The Supreme Court of Pakistan, in the case of Mirza Book Agency v Additional District Judge, Lahore (2013 SCMR 1520), clarified that the pagri amount alone does not establish a tenancy in perpetuity.
 However, this does not prevent the tenant from seeking redress and recovering the pagri amount from the party responsible, if permitted by law, through an independent legal action

-Furthermore, the Punjab Rented Premises Ordinance 2009 defines the term pagri under section 2(e) as any amount received by a landlord at the time or grant or renewal of a tenancy except advance rent or security.
-Thus, in the case Muhammad Ismail v Muhammad Aslam (2020 MLD 226) the Lahore High Court held that “now under Ordinance of 2009, the rent Tribunal while deciding the rent petition is bound to decide the issue of return or confiscation of the amount of Pagri.
-However, in absence of any agreement to contrary, the law including Ordinance of 2009 does not recognize any automatic increase in the amount of Pagri or its return at the prevailing market value of the rented property when eviction orders are passed.”
+Furthermore, it is important to note that the Punjab Rented Premises Ordinance of 2009 provides a clear definition of “pagri” under section 2(e) as any amount received by a landlord during the granting or renewal of a tenancy, except for advance rent or security deposits.
+In a significant case, Muhammad Ismail v Muhammad Aslam (2020 MLD 226), the Lahore High Court emphasized that under the 2009 Ordinance, the Rent Controller is obligated to address the issue of returning or confiscating the pagri amount when deciding a rent petition.
+However, unless stated otherwise in a specific agreement, the law, including the 2009 Ordinance, does not recognize an automatic increase in the pagri amount or its reimbursement based on the prevailing market value of the rented property when eviction orders are issued.